5 Types of Bias in Research and How to Make Your Surveys Bias-Free

 Even though there’s no easy or foolproof way to avoid nonresponse bias, the safest and most effective thing to do is to get your overall response rate as high as possible.
 You’ll always have people who will simply ignore your survey.

-However, having enough potential respondents will increase the chances of enough people in each of your target groups taking part in the survey, thus reducing the risk of nonresponse bias.
+However, having enough potential respondents will increase the chances of enough people in each of your target groups taking part in the survey.
+Thus reducing the risk of nonresponse bias.
 What can you do to get your response rate up?

 While certain factors are often outside of your control, properly communicating the message behind your surveys can still go a long way when it comes to your response rate.
-Along with the survey, you should consider sending out a pre-notification email (letting the general population learn more about the purpose and goals of the survey), a personalized and customized invite to take the survey, and a reminder in case they haven’t taken the survey yet.
+Along with the survey, you should consider sending out a pre-notification email (letting the general population learn more about the purpose and goals of the survey).
+A personalized and customized invite to take the survey, and a reminder in case they haven’t taken the survey yet.

 3. Response bias